raf545/BioKey---Keystroke-dynamics-for-user-authentication/README.md

 comparison with other works

-For more Please open the BioKey.pdf file.
+For more information please open the BioKey.pdf file.